Determine Your Band Size

 Strap happy

-Tighten your stImage_6raps so that two fingers fit comfortably underneath.
+Tighten your straps so that two fingers fit comfortably underneath.
 Only 20% of the support should come from the straps.
 Make sure you’re not holding the weight of the world on your shoulders – the back band needs to do most of the work.
 If you’re left with red marks from your straps at the end of the day, you need more support from the band back.
 Give your shoulders a break and try a smaller back size.

 Check your wires

-When trying on Image_7a bra remember to lift any breast tissue out and up from the underwires to make sure everything is in the right place.
+When trying on a bra remember to lift any breast tissue out and up from the underwires to make sure everything is in the right place.
 Then check that from you underarm, all the way around and in between your boobs the underwire is sitting flat.
 If you’re boobs are escaping from the sides, or top of your cups and your boobs are pushing the wires out it could mean the cup is too small.